briancbarrow/100-days-of-code/log2.md

 **Thoughts:** I'll need to dive deeper into how to style things in React Native, or at least how to play around with the styling like you can in Chrome Dev Tools.

 **Link to work:** [Pull Request](https://github.com/briancbarrow/techStack/commit/79ca1a3fc3165b96b62c2b0ca39d7ae9976eac34)

+### Day 4: Jan 29, 2019

+**Today's Progress**: I didn't get any work done on my app because this evening was the FreeCodeCamp study group.
+We followed Wes Bos along his JavaScript30 course.

+**Thoughts:** It was a lot of fun reviewing functions like `map` and `reduce` and `sort`.
+Definitely a good refresher.
+It made me even more excited to get watching courses from FrontEnd Masters.

+**Link to work:** no link for this day